Diner Dash: Hometown Hero: Gameplay

 Gameplay involves seating customers as they enter the restaurant.
 One must drag and drop each group of customers to a table appropriate for their group size.
 Extra points are given for seating a customer in a chair that is the same color as the customer's clothing.
-Then, Flo must take their orders, send the order to the kitchen, deliver the food, give the group the check, and clean the table for new customers.
+Playing as Flo, the player must then take the customers' orders, send the order to the kitchen, deliver the food, give the group the check, and clean the table for new customers.

 There is hardly ever only one group of customers at a time, so the player must use time management in order to keep all of the customers happy.
-Each group of customers has a row of hearts at their table in order to show their mood.
-If the mood drops low enough, the customers will leave and players lose money.
-However, if the customers remain happy, they will stay and tip well.
-Each level has a money goal that one must reach in order to continue on to the next level.
-As the player moves from level to level, they are able to select new upgrades for the restaurant.
-New elements are also added such as spills or desert in different levels in order to make the game more challenging and interesting.
-The player also has the option of playing a "continuous shift" where there are no levels or story.
-Players just continue to play to see how much money they can earn.
+Each group of customers has a row of hearts that indicates their mood.
+If this meter ever drains out, the customers will leave angry, costing the player a large amount of money, but if the customers remain happy, they will tip well once they leave.
+Each level has a score goal, indicating the amount of money that one must earn in order to proceed to the next level.
+On every level, there will be a selection of new upgrades for the restaurant.
+New elements are also added, such as spills and desserts, adding more of the challenge element to the levels.

+There is also a "continuous shift" mode where there is no story.
+Instead, the player simply tries to earn as much money as possible by serving groups of customers that continuously appear in line.
+The game ends as soon as five groups of customers leave angry.

 At certain levels in the game, Flo hires an assistant.
-In these levels, the only goal is to make more money than her assistant.
-It incorporates a new element of friendly competition into the game instead of always going against the clock.
+In these levels, the only goal is to help Flo make more money than her assistant.
+It incorporates a new element of friendly competition into the game, allowing for a more engaging gameplay instead of merely going against the clock.

-Expansion Packs
+Expansion packs

-There are three themed expansion packs that can be bought separately, also featuring Flo & Grandma:
+There are three themed expansion packs that can be bought separately, also featuring Flo and Grandma: